Free Clipart and Pictures

 dead and 21 million wounded.

 Congress passes the Burke-Wadsworth Act.
-This created the first peace time
+This creates the first peace time draft

-draft and lowered the draft age to 18 and extended it to age 37.
+United States.
+It also lowers the draft age to 18 and extends it to age 37.

 National League Cy Young Award and Rookie of the Year.
 He is the first